-Pneumococcal pneumonia is a common lung infection caused by the organism Streptococcus pneumoniae.
+Pneumococcal pneumonia is a common lung infection caused by the organism Streptococcus pneumoniae (a.k.a. pneumococcus).

-The clinical presentation of pnuemococcal pneumonia includes fever, cough and malaise and may also include chest pain and dyspnea or tachypnea.
+The clinical presentation of pneumococcal pneumonia includes fever, cough and malaise and may also include chest pain and dyspnea or tachypnea.

-Radiographic appearances considered classic for pneumoccocal pneumonia include lobar consolidations and air bronchograms in adults and round pneumonia in children however this type of pneumonia can have many different appearances 1,2.
-CT may reveal lymphadenopathy 5 as well as complications.
+Radiographic appearances considered classic for pneumococcal pneumonia include lobar consolidations and air bronchograms in adults and round pneumonia in children, however this type of pneumonia can have many different appearances 1,2.
+CT may reveal lymphadenopathy and complications 5.

 Pneumococcus was first recognized as the cause of pneumonia in the 1880s and experimental innoculation with killed bacteria began in the same decade.